algosup/2023-2024-project-5-flutter-team-1/documents/functional_specifications/Functional Specification.md

 **Typical usage scenarios and tasks:**

-#### 2.4.1 User Side
+#### 2.4.1 Jobseekers Side

-Typical steps for users:
+Typical steps for jobseekers:

 1. Download the application.
 2. Select the preferred language for the application's text.
 3. Create an account by providing personal information.
 4. Select relevant soft skills via checkboxes.
+5. Specify the geographical area for job searching.
-5. Access the homepage to view companies currently hiring for the selected soft skills.
+6. Access the homepage to view companies currently hiring for the selected soft skills.
-6. Specify the geographical area for job searching.
+7. On the homepage the job seeker must like the company to initiate the match.
-7. If a company expresses interest in the user’s profile, the connection process begins.
+8. If a company expresses interest in the jobseekers profile, the connection process begins.

 #### 2.4.2 Company Side

 Typical steps for companies:

-1. Download the application on a computer or mobile device.
+1. Download the application on a computer.
 2. Select the preferred language for the application's text.
 3. Create an account by providing company information.
 4. Access the homepage.
-5. Create job offers by specifying the required soft skills and geographical location.
-6. Post job advertisements on the app.
+5. Post job advertisements on the app.
+6. When posting a job advertisement the company gives their preferred soft-skills, and if a job seeker likes a company with which the soft skills are compatible, the match appears.
 7. Wait for applications from candidates.
 8. Review anonymous candidate profiles based on soft skills.
-9. Create a match if interested in a candidate's profile.
-10. Communicate with the candidate through the app’s chat feature.
+9. The company decides to send a message to the job seeker afterwards.

 ## 3. General Constraints